KrinsKumar/BeyondNavigation/README.md

 ## What's Next?
-- [x] Build concept demonstration
+- [x] Build concept demonstration.
 - [ ] Enhance pathfinding to prioritize accessibility, incorporating features such as ramps and accommodating disability constraints for optimal route planning.
-- [ ] Compete directly with Google Maps
+- [ ] Compete directly with Google Maps.